datanav/docs/terms.rst

 confidential, for example when it is in the public domain or is accessible to the public elsewhere.

-The parties shall take all necessary precautions to prevent unauthorised persons from gaining access to, or knowledge of, confidential information.
+The parties shall take all necessary precautions to prevent unauthorized persons from gaining access to, or knowledge of, confidential information.